vulgo/ga-h97n-wifi-hackintosh/README.md

 #### Notes

 - Nvidia graphics cards are [no longer supported](/README/README-Nvidia.md)
-- H97N-WIFI firmware has complete support for NVMe drives installed in the PCIe slot
+- H97N-WIFI firmware supports NVMe devices in the x16 PCIe slot
-- WiFi/Bluetooth works natively in macOS 12 using m.2 Broadcom BCM94360NG and mini-PCIe-m.2 adapter
+- WiFi and Bluetooth work natively in macOS 12 using an m.2 Broadcom BCM94360NG and mini-PCIe-m.2 adapter

 ## Firmware Settings